People take photographs to remember the good times with friends and family, but the truth is that most pictures aren’t designed to last forever.

 We hope your blow dryer has a heat setting because it’ll be instrumental in removing a photo that’s stuck to the glass of a frame.
 This method requires a steady hand and a little bit of patience to work, but it might just be the thing for you.

 Using your dryer’s lowest heat setting, slowly apply heat while holding the photo and glass about 5 inches away.
 One of the things you’ll have to be super careful about is using too much heat since this can damage your picture.
-We recommend alternating between applying heat and pulling on the edges of your photograph for the best possible outcome.
+We recommend alternating between applying heat and pulling on the edges of your photo stuck to the glass for the best possible outcome.

 Put The Glass And Photo In A Freezer